coastalwhite/intro-power-analysis/src/aes/automate.md

-# Automatically cracking an entire key
+# Automate the cracking process

 In this chapter we are going to expand upon the [Manual Analysis](./manual-analysis.md) chapter to make the process automatic and work